Aruba is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Aruba is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-Aruba is an autonomous country within the Kingdom of the Netherlands (Kingdom).
-The Kingdom retains responsibility for foreign policy and defense, including signing international conventions.
-In 2016, Aruba, Sint Maarten, the Netherlands, and Curacao signed an MOU with the United States for joint training activities and sharing of information in the area of criminal investigation and law enforcement.
-One priority area is interdicting money laundering operations.
-The MOU activities are ongoing.
+Aruba is an autonomous entity within the Kingdom of the Netherlands (Kingdom).
+The Kingdom retains responsibility for foreign policy and defense, including signing international conventions with the approval of the local parliament.
+The law enforcement MOU between the Kingdom and the United States for joint training activities and sharing of information in the area of criminal investigation, law enforcement, and interdicting money laundering operations remains active and includes Aruba.

 EU Commission Tax Blacklist